 Dr Anirban Dutta, Professor University of Birmingham.

-Charlotte Philips Senior Lecturer University of Staffordshire.
+Charlotte Philips/ Senior Lecturer University of Staffordshire.

-This was a superb seminar appertaining to the application of medical hypnosis being provided to patients suffering from a stroke.
+This was a superb webinar appertaining to the application of medical hypnosis being provided to patients suffering from a stroke.
 Including feedback from a patient who received this adjunctive therapy.
 Utilising well-structured language patterns, early applications of hypnosis and the use of mental imagery and rehearsal have been proving incredibly beneficial to those patients who received the therapy.
 This skill set of hypnosis can be used for both acute stroke and post stroke rehabilitation.

 The application of hypnosis in post stroke recovery needs to be utilised by a multi-disciplinary team (MDT).
 Physicians, Physiotherapists and Occupational therapists all have a fantastic opportunity to enhance this work.
-Regrettably, at the presentmoment we do not have anywhere near enough health care professionals trained in the use of hypnosis and hypnotic techniques
+Regrettably, at the present moment we do not have anywhere near enough health care professionals trained in the use of hypnosis and hypnotic techniques.

-I use hypnosis in Physiotherapy for all mypatients who wish to receive it and once understood he patienthas has a takeaway strategy tool kit that can be simply applied by thinkingdifferently about their condition, utilising positive affirmations,manifestation and mental imagery as well as exercise prescription.
+I use hypnosis in Physiotherapy for all my patients who wish to receive it and once understood he patient has has a takeaway strategy tool kit that can be simply applied by thinking differently about their condition, utilising positive affirmations, manifestation and mental imagery as well as exercise prescription.